 - Pre-built connectors for SaaS apps, databases, and APIs

-- Monitoring dashboards with automated alerts for errors or delays
+- Monitoring dashboards with automated error alerts

 3. Apache Airflow